A new fence costs between $2,600 and $8,000 on average, depending on the size and type you buy.

 A survey recently reported spending an average price of $4,578 for standard privacy fence installation.

 However, there are many fence options and contractors to choose from in different price ranges.
-Also, it’s necessary to figure in long-term costs and return on investment, such as the required maintenance and security, when picking a fence material.
+Also, it’s necessary to figure in long-term Fencing Material Cost and return on investment, such as the required maintenance and security, when picking a fence material.

 Here are some of the most common options in fencing: